plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Challenges/Challenges.md

 # Challenges

-Occasionally Adventurers will face tasks that are difficult for them to complete.
+Occasionally, Adventurers face tasks that are difficult for them to complete.
 These tasks are called **Challenges**.

 ---